Blow for Scholz as conservatives win key German state vote

-BERLIN (AP) — Exit polls suggest that voters backed the incumbent conservative governor and dealt a blow to Chancellor Olaf Scholz’s Social Democrats in Germany’s most populous state Sunday.
+BERLIN (AP) — Voters backed the incumbent conservative governor and dealt a blow to Chancellor Olaf Scholz’s Social Democrats on Sunday in Germany’s most populous state, projections based on partial counts showed.

-Figures released after voting ended at 6 p.m.
-(1600 GMT; 12 p.m.
-EDT) in the North Rhine-Westphalia state election showed the Christian Democrats making small gains to take 35% of the vote.
+Figures published by public broadcaster WDR forecast the Christian Democrats making small gains in the North Rhine-Westphalia state election to take 35.7% of the vote.

-Public broadcaster WDR reported that the Social Democrats were projected to get 27.5%, while the environmentalist Greens’ share stood at 18.5%, a new record for the party in the state.
-The pro-business Free Democrats saw a big drop in support and were on course to get 5% of the vote, the minimum required to enter the state parliament.
+The Social Democrats slumped to 26.7%, while the environmentalist Greens more than doubled their share with 18.2% — a record for the party in the state.

+The pro-business Free Democrats saw a big drop in support and were on course to get 5.6% of the vote.
+Its national leader, German Finance Minister Christian Lindner, called it a “disastrous defeat” for his party.

 The Christian Democrats have been governing together with the Free Democrats since 2017 in North Rhine-Westphalia, which is home to almost 18 million people and includes major cities such as Cologne and Duesseldorf.

-If the exit polls hold, incumbent governor Hendrik Wuest would need to enter into a pact with the Social Democrats or the Greens.
+Incumbent governor Hendrik Wuest could need to enter into a pact with the Social Democrats or the Greens.
 An alliance between the Social Democrats, Greens and the Free Democrats — mirroring the one governing at the national level — was also feasible.

+But Wuest insisted that, as the party with the biggest number of votes, the Christian Democrats were first in line to form a new state government.

-Alongside education and crime, the issue of tackling the causes and effects of climate change in the state — with its long history of heavy industry — has become an important election issue.
+Alongside the rising cost of living, the war in Ukraine and education, the issue of tackling the causes and effects of climate change in the state — with its long history of heavy industry — was considered an important election issue.

 The Christian Democrats last week won a state vote in Schleswig-Holstein, but lost power to the Social Democrats in tiny Saarland in March.